Stargazing in Southeast Asia – where should you go?

 Ngapali Beach, Myanmar

 Ngapali Beach is like a far less developed version of Thailand with its own Myanmar charm.
 “A quite heaven” may be the way to imagine about this beach.
 The coastline is varied with rocky areas, but still swimmable for the majority of the year.
-Although there is an increasing number of hotel establishments around the area, its 15km of coast can ascertain the perfect, private stargazing spot for you!
+Although there is an increasing number of hotel establishments around the area, its 15km of the coast can ascertain the perfect, private stargazing spot for you!

 Take a slow evening stroll along the palm tree-fringed white sandy beaches and wade in the clear waters of the Bay of Bengal.
-As night falls, lay out your favorite mandala-designed beach mat and start spotting the Cassiopeia and the Orion amidst the soothing sound of the waves!
+As night falls, layout your favorite mandala-designed beach mat and start spotting the Cassiopeia and the Orion amidst the soothing sound of the waves!

 Doi Chiang Dao, Thailand